Artsdata Data Model v0.2

 Classes

-In addition to Artsdata Identifiers, the Artsdata Knowledge Graph relies on other persistent and unique identifiers, like wikidata and ISNI, to recognize and reconcile entites of type Organization, Person and Place.
+In addition to Artsdata Identifiers, the Artsdata Knowledge Graph relies on other unique persistent identifiers, like Wikidata and ISNI, to recognize and reconcile entities of type Organization, Person and Place.

 Structured Data Templates